What is cash flow?

 What does a cash flow statement look like?

 By this stage you understand what cash flow is, why it’s important, and how to calculate it.
 What you might not know, is what a cash flow statement looks like.

-Here’s a great example (using the direct method) from AccountingExplained:
+Here’s a great example from the LivePlan app: